 - Helium is used in nuclear reactors as a cooling gas and used as a flow-gas in liquid-gas chromatography.
 It finds its application in airships and helium balloons.

 - Helium balloons are used to check the weather of a particular region.
 Helium is preferred over hydrogen though hydrogen is cheaper, as helium is readily available and hydrogen is highly inflammable.
-Hence due to safety issues helium is preferred in aircrafts.
+Hence due to safety issues helium is preferred in aircraft.

-- It is used by divers to dilute oxygen over nitrogen in the gas cylinders used by them as nitrogen can easily be dissolved in the blood which results in a painful condition called as bends.
+- It is used by divers to dilute oxygen over nitrogen in the gas cylinders used by them as nitrogen can easily be dissolved in the blood which results in a painful condition called bends.
 The risk of helium causing bends is slightly lower than nitrogen.

 - Neon is used in discharge tubes which is the reason behind the reddish-orange glow produced by neon lights.